yvetteds/yvette-desereville-capstone-fullstack/README.md

 ### Prerequisites

-In order to launch the application, start my installing the necessary npm packages in both frontend & backend repositories.
+In order to launch the application, start my installing the necessary npm packages in both client & server folders.
 * npm
    ```sh
    npm install